 This year, you’re encouraged to take simple steps to prepare yourself and your community for disasters by taking one action each day of the month.
 Join us on Facebook and Twitter as we promote 30 Days, 30 Ways to get prepared this September!
 We’ll tackle:

 - Planning for your household’s unique needs: Review your family communication plan, evacuation plan, and emergency go kit.
 Add, change and replace to personalize for your household.

 - Getting ready in the kitchen: Cooking a meal in an emergency doesn't have to mean bland-tasting food.
-Discover delicious, easy-to-make preparedness recipes and create your own recipe for our Emergency Kit Cook-Off online cookbook!
+Discover delicious, easy-to-make preparedness recipes and create your own dinner or dessert recipe with nonperishable items for our Emergency Kit Cook-Off online cookbook!

 - Don’t forget your digital preparedness kit: Sign up for alerts from your local emergency management agency.
 Follow emergency officials in your area on social media.
 Remember to back up and password-protect digital files.